KikeVen/python911/_posts/2019-9-22-langue-processing-10.md

 '!"#$%&\'()*+,-./:;<=>?@[\\]^_`{|}~'
 ```

-If we want to add another character not found in `string.punctuation` we could _concantenate_ it with the missing characters for instance `A`.
+If we want to add another character not found in `string.punctuation` we could _concantenate_ it with the missing characters for instance `•`.

 ```python
 import string